Last Updated 7th March 2023

 12.8 Where the Management Committee considers it necessary or desirable that a new Trustee or Trustees be appointed, the Management Committee will nominate the person or persons to be appointed as the new Trustee or Trustees.
 For the purpose of giving effect to such nominations, the Chairperson of the Management Committee at that time is nominated as the person to appoint new Trustees of the Club within the meaning of section 36 of the Trustees Act 1925, and they will duly appoint the person or persons so nominated by the Committee.

 12.9 The Trustees and members of the Management Committee shall be entitled to an indemnity out of the assets of the Club for all expenses and other liabilities properly incurred by them in the management of the affairs of the Club.

 13.1 The Management Committee will be supported by the following section committees

 13.1.2 Squash Committee

-13.2 The President, the honorary assistant secretary and the honorary assistant treasurer will all be ex-officio members of all section committees.
-They should be sent copies of all agenda and minutes and invited to attend all meetings.
+13.2 The President, the Honorary Assistant Secretary and the Honorary Assistant Treasurer will be ex-officio members of all section committees.
+They should be sent copies of all agendas and minutes and be invited to attend all meetings.

-13.3 The honorary secretary and the honorary treasurer will be ex-officio members of the Tennis, Squash and Gym/ Fitness Committees.
-They should be sent copies of all agenda and minutes and invited to attend all meetings.
+13.3 The Honorary Secretary and the Honorary Treasurer will be ex-officio members of the Tennis Committee, the Squash Committee and the Gym and Fitness Committee.
+They should be sent copies of all agendas and minutes and be invited to attend all meetings.

-13.4 The Section Committees may make, amend or delete bye-laws concerned with their playing conditions as they deem necessary.
-Such changes need not be sanctioned by the Management Committee unless there are financial implications for the club.
-All section bye-laws should be freely available to all member, displayed on the club notice board and be readily available on the club’s web site.
+13.4 The section committees may make, amend or delete bye-laws concerned with their playing conditions as they deem necessary.
+Such changes need not be sanctioned by the Management Committee unless there are financial implications for the Club.
+All section bye-laws should be freely available to all Members, displayed on the Club notice board and be readily available on the Club’s web site.

-13.5 Such bye-laws will be binding as if they were embodied in the club rules.
+13.5 13.5.
+Such bye-laws will be binding as if they were embodied in these Rules.